-Kompleks Pusat Pengajian Jejawi 2 Universiti Malaysia Perlis 02600 Jejawi, Arau, Perlis.
-Tel:+604-979 8154 / 8193 Fax:+604-979 8178
+Kompleks Pusat Pengajian Jejawi 2 Taman Muhibbah Universiti Malaysia Perlis 02600 Jejawi, Arau, Perlis.

+Tel: +604-979 8154 / 8193 Fax: +604-979 8178

-Materials Engineering, Metallurgical Engineering and Polymer Engineering is related to the structure and properties of materials that have engineering applications.
-Materials Engineer, Metallurgical Engineer and Polymer Engineeris responsible for designing, producing, inspecting and testing of engineering materials such as metal alloys, semiconductors, superconductors, ceramics, polymers, plastics and composites.
+Material Engineering, Metallurgical Engineering and Polymer Engineering are related to the structure and properties of materials that have engineering applications.
+Materials Engineer, Metallurgical Engineer and Polymer Engineer is responsible for designing, producing, inspecting and testing of engineering materials such as metal alloys, semiconductors, superconductors, ceramics, polymers, plastics and composites.
 All three programs emphasize learning and practical courses in all courses offered.